-There is a reason why Pompeii is such a popular tourist destination.
+Pompeii is probably the best known of Campania’s UNESCO World Heritage Sites, and there are good reasons why it is so popular with tourists.
 For anyone who is interested in Roman history the exceptionally well preserved site gives lots of clues about everyday life in Roman times.
 You can walk along ancient streets, peer into the old buildings, and enjoy some remarkable frescoes.
 And it is set in an atmospheric landscape, with Mount Vesuvius gently puffing in the background.

 I arrived early in the morning to avoid the worst of the sun and the crowds and walked up a steep path with cart ruts cut deep into the stone.
 I had just been reading Robert Harris’ novel Pompeii, which describes the days leading up to the volcanic eruption that destroyed the town.
 Walking around the site brought the story vividly to life.